Changsha Attractions - Things to Do

 Mawangdui Han Tombs

 Hunan Provincial Museum

-The most fantastic historical relic should be the well-preserved mummified remains of a Western Han Dynasty woman excavated from Mawangdui Han Tombs.
+The most fantastic historical relic of Changsha should be the well-preserved mummified remains of a Western Han Dynasty woman excavated from Mawangdui Han Tombs.
 The remains have lasted over more than 2000 years and the skins are still stretchy.
 Thousands of unearthed relics include silk products, paintings, lacquer works, potteries, bamboo slips used for writing, weapons, herbs, and so on.
 These are all exhibited in Hunan Provincial Museum.

 Another history gift is the ancient porcelain kiln site of Tongguan from the late Tang Dynasty (618 - 907).
 Many pottery and porcelain works decorated with painting and inscription decorations are excavated.
 It is recorded that these porcelains and pottery products were exported to neighboring Korean, Japan, Indonesia, Iran and even Egypt.

 At the very north end of the city near the No. 2 Xiangjiang Bridge is a Buddhist temple called Kaifu Temple.
 It was originally built in 927 and is featured in the typical Chinese Buddhist temple architectural style.

 There are several parks in the city including Wangyue Park at Jiaxiang Lu, Southern Suburb Park, Xiaoyuan Park to the east of the city center near the railway station and a zoo near the provincial museum.

 See also Top 10 Things to Do in Changsha